AlexSolari/discord-big-letters-tool/README.md

-# discord-big-letters-tool
+# Discord Big Letters Tool

-Big letters for everyone
+Big letters for everyone.
+Transforms text to Emoji-type of text using :regional_indicator: emoji.

+**IT WORKS ONLY WITH LOWERCASE LETTERS AND SPACES**